Child's Play 3: Plot

 Eight years after Chucky's second demise, (Note: As depicted in Child's Play 2.) the Play Pals company resumes manufacturing Good Guy dolls and re-opens their abandoned factory.
 As Chucky's corpse is being removed from the building, a splash of his blood inadvertently falls into the molten plastic being used to produce the dolls, reviving him in a new body.
 Chucky tortures and murders Play Pals CEO Mr. Sullivan using various children's toys, and then uses his computer records to locate Andy Barclay.

-Now 16, Andy has been sent to Kent Military School after failing to cope in several foster homes.
+Now 16, Andy, whose mother, Karen got committed to the psychiatric hospital for the second time, has been sent to Kent Military School after "failing to cope in several other foster homes".
 Colonel Cochrane, the school's commandant, advises Andy to forget his "fantasies" about the doll.
 Andy befriends cadets Ronald Tyler, an 8-year-old boy; Harold Aubrey Whitehurst, a cowardly young man; and Kristin De Silva, for whom he develops romantic feelings.
 He also meets Brett C. Shelton, a sadistic lieutenant colonel who routinely bullies the cadets.

 Tyler is asked to deliver a package to Andy's room.
 Tyler realizes that the package contains a Good Guy doll and takes it to the school's weapons armory to open it.
 Chucky bursts from the package and is incensed to find Tyler instead of Andy.
 However, remembering he can possess the first person who learns his true identity, he tells Tyler his secret.
 Before Chucky can enact the voodoo soul-swapping ritual to possess Tyler, Cochrane interrupts them and confiscates the doll, throwing it into a garbage truck.
 Chucky escapes by luring the driver into the truck's compactor and crushing him to death.